Firstiana/TSupport-Advance/README.md

 About PIF Generator configuration, you can hold your screen for a second and it will automatically set to default settings.
 Useful if your VOL+ and VOL- having issue. ( Its time to buy new phone! )

 You can add `exclude.txt` to Internal Storage `/sdcard` or `/storage` to exclude package name from added to `target.txt`, If you add package name with `!` at the end of the package name in `exclude.txt` then that package name will be added to `target.txt` without `!`.
-More info about `!` you can read from Tricky Store description. ( No link find your own! )
+More info about `!` you can read from Tricky Store description. ( No link! find your own! )

+spoofProvider - Set to False/No if youre using PlayIntegrityFix Fork

+spoofSignature - Set to True/Yes if your ROM Sign is Testkey.

 ## Requirements